MuhammadHassamUllah/Generate-Alumni-Cards-Script/README.md

 make sure that the alumni csv is placed in /Generate-Alumni-Cards-Script with name input_data.csv

-All the pdf would be created in cards folder.
+All the pdf's of students card  would be created in cards folder.